 Vitamin B-9 (Folic Acid)

 Folic Acid is a water-soluble vitamin that is essential in cellular division, production of red blood cells and protein synthesis.
-Studies show it can reduce the chance of birth defects, promote brain health, treat depression and reduce the risk of heart diseases.

 Most cases of folic acid deficiency are linked to poor diet, malabsorptive disorders and alcoholism.
 It’s also vital pregnant women receive an adequate amount of Vitamin B9.
 Symptoms of folic acid deficiency include fatigue, weakness, irritability, heart palpitations, trouble concentrating and shortness of breath.